-Habitat and Distribution: Found in montane forests, grasslands, and deserts throughout Central America, ranging from southeastern Arizona to western Colombia and Ecuador.
+Habitat and Distribution: Found in montane and tropical forests, grasslands, and deserts throughout Central America, ranging from southeastern Arizona to western Colombia and Ecuador.

 Size: 32-50 inches long (including 16-25 inch tail); up to 12 inches tall at the shoulder; 8-20 pounds.
 Males are larger than females.